CDRT/mk_docs/docs/guides/dm/dm_manage_intune.md

 This page covers advanced configuration of Dock Manager using Microsoft Intune ADMX policies and OMA-URIs.
 For basic deployment steps, see [Dock Manager Deployment Guide](dm.md).

+!!! note
+    If new policies have been introduced, you will need to ingest the updated ADMX file.
+The policies documented here are based on the latest ADMX template.
+New policies may be added in future releases, so check the [Lenovo Tools for Administrators](https://support.lenovo.com/solutions/ht037099) page for updates.

 ## Prerequisites

 Before configuring Dock Manager policies, you must: